WIMNZhao/TS_Enhanced/README.md

 `python ./src_multiprocess/ts_main.py input.json`

 Note that there is multiprocessing overhead.
-For a very efficient scoring method such as fingerprints similarity, it took 1 minute using 1 process while it took 18 minutes using 4 processes (num_per_cylce = 100).

-However, by adding time.sleep(0.1) to the evaluation routine, the compuational time scaled linearly with the number of processes.
-Therefore, for time-limiting scoring such as docking, multiprocess is preferred.
-Make a test to check if there is any benefit from multiprocessing before using all CPUs on a cluster, e.g., by setting nprocesses to 1 and 4, respectively, for a comparison.
+If time_for_scoring_single_compound * num_per_cycle / nprocessses > 0.1, there is likely a gain.
+For example, it took 34 seconds to screening 0.1% the 94M quinazoline library using 1 process (num_per_cycle = 1000).
+While it took 26 seconds using 2 processes.
+For expensive scoring (e.g., by add time.sleep(0.1) to the evaluaiton routine), it will scale linearly withe CPU cores.

 ### Parameters